jftsang/jftsang.github.io/content/date-time-and-timezones.md

 The solar day is longer than 24 hours by a few seconds.
 The sidereal day is about 4 minutes shorter than 24 hours; this difference is due to the orbit of the Earth around the Sun.

+The rotation of the earth is gradually slowing down.
+Over the course of millennia, the 24-hour day will diverge from these astronomical definitions.

 ## *The* time of day: solar time, civil time and timezones